-4. Fifth Truancy/unexcused absence - (referral to Early Warning Truancy Prevention Program)
+5. Fifth Truancy/unexcused absence - (referral to Early Warning Truancy Prevention Program)

-(i) The parent, guardian, or person having control of the child shall attend the Early Warning Program provided by the district level attendance office in conjunction with partnering agencies.
+(i) The parent, guardian, or person having control of the child shall (1) attend a conference with the attendance officer and principal or his/her designee and/or (2) participate in the early warning program provided by the juvenile court.

-(ii) Attendance shall be mandatory except where prior arrangements have been made or an emergency exists.
+(ii) Attendance at one of these conferences shall be mandatory except where prior arrangements have been made or an emergency exists.

-(iii) Failure to appear at the Early Warning Program may result in the filing of a complaint/petition against the parent under Code of Ala.
+(iii) Failure to appear at the school conference and/or to appear at the early warning program may result in the filing of a complaint/petition against the parent under Code of Ala.
 1975, §16-28-12(c) (failure to cooperate), or a truancy against the child, whichever is appropriate.